-The following sub-sections include further explanation of the review work carried on each USO component claimed by GO for funding.
+The following sub-sections include a more detailed explanation of the review work carried out on each USO component claimed by GO for funding.
+Further details are also available in Annex 1.

-3.1 PAYPHONES
+4.1 Payphones

 In accordance with the Regulations and the 2015 USO Decision, public payphones were to be made available to meet the needs of end-users in terms of geographical coverage, quantity, accessibility and quality of service.
 The 2010 USO Decision established a minimum set of parameters of payphones required in each locality, based on population figures.
 These parameters were maintained in the 2015 USO Decision with the exception that whenever GO intended to remove a public payphone it was only required to notify the MCA of such a removal and its exact location, subject that the minimum number of payphones as established in the aforesaid Decision was maintained.
-The minimum number of payphones in all localities of the Maltese islands according to the 2010 USO Decision amounted to a total of 184 payphones.
+The minimum number of payphones in all localities of the Maltese islands according to the 2010 and 2015 USO Decisions amounted to a total of 184 payphones.

-In its cost model, as per previous claims, GO presented two scenarios: one with the total number of existing payphones; and another with the optimal number of payphones as set by the minimum requirements established in the 2015 USO decision.
+In its cost model, as per previous claims, GO presented two scenarios: one with the total number of existing payphones; and another with the optimal number of payphones as set by the minimum requirements established in the 2015 USO Decision.
 For the purpose of this claim, GO correctly based its funding request on the current net cost pertaining to the optimal number of payphones, in line with the MCA's decisions on the previous USO funding claims.

-The number of payphones around Malta and Gozo during 2017 amounted to a total of 371, out of which 368 were according to GO, unprofitable.
+The number of payphones around Malta and Gozo during 2018 amounted to a total of 322, out of which 319 were unprofitable according to GO.
 Taking into account the minimum number of payphones requirement set by the 2015 USO Decision, GO was obliged to provide 184 payphones, out of which 181 were reported to be unprofitable.